dalibor1007/Frontend_test/README.md

 ### Title Management

-The **Title Management** page provides functionality to add, edit, delete, and view titles associated with the logged-in user.
+The **Title Management** page provides functionality to add and view titles associated with the logged-in user.
+You can access your titles only after wallet connecting via Metamask.

 ### Environment Variables